28-Year-Old Linebacker – Cincinnati Bengals

 Rey Maualuga Contract Information:

-Re-signed with the Bengals in March of 2013.
+Re-signed with the Bengals on a three-year, $15 million contract in March of 2015.

 To instantly reveal our fantasy analysis of every player – including Rey Maualuga – simply subscribe now.